Yelp/swagger-gradle-codegen/README.md

 | -------- | ------------------------------------------ |
 | `kotlin` | Generates Kotlin code, with RxJava2 for async calls, Moshi for serialization and ThreeTenABP for Data management |

-We're looking forward more platforms to support in the future.
+We're looking forward to more platforms to support in the future.
 Contributions are more than welcome.

 ## Configuration